SAP IoT – Services

 In order to call your backend you need to define a Destination in your BTP account specifying the URL to be called when the action is executed, in our case we call the Messages oData service:

 If your backend requires the Xsrf token to be fetched you can add the properties:

 - sap.iot.XcsrfURL – pointing to your oData service URL (a get request will fetch the token before the POST request is sent)

 Query Models are structured like OLAP views and provide extensible metadata, such as labels, units of measures, and hierarchical relations.
 Both the content and the metadata are provided through standard interfaces so that you can analyze and visualize data with the analytics tools of your choice, for example, SAP Analytics Cloud.

-To create a Query Model you can use the Query Modeler tile of the SAP Leonardo services:
+To create a Query Model you can use the Query Modeler tile of the SAP IoT services:

 Query Models are defined by: